Ce1er/dotfiles/README.md

 WORK IN PROGRESS: setup instructions are incomplete and setup instructions already presented have not all been tested.

 All dependencies use names from arch linux's repositories (official and AUR).
+Other repositories will likely have similar names for projects that will probably work fine.
 AUR dependencies are installed using yay, you can use a different AUR helper or install those packages manually if desired.

 Warning: These are not general use configs.
 Some of them are specifically designed to work well with my hardware or other software that I use so some parts may not work without modification.